 Once your offer on a home has been accepted things can become hectic.
-You may be setting meetings, arranging for your financing and to have the house inspected.
+You will likely be setting meetings, arranging for your financing and arranging your house inspection.
 In addition to that you will be making your moving plans.
-It may seem quite overwhelming when you compound all this with your regular responsibilities.
+It may seem quite overwhelming when you compound all this with your regular day-to-day responsibilities.

 When you work with me we will have reviewed all the closing costs and responsibilities prior to viewing homes.
 However, with all the commotion of buying a home it can be easy to forget budgeting for closing costs.
 In order for your sale to complete there are fees owed on, or by, closing day.
 Most of these fees are in addition to, and separate from, your mortgage loan.

 Experts recommend budgeting at least 1.5% of the purchase price toward closing costs.